-Figure 17 Example of LED street light
+Figure 17: Example of LED street light

 Understanding energy generation, transmission and consumption will assist with identifying opportunities for reductions and efficiencies in the wedge analyses.
 This analysis is covered in further sections.

-Baseline Transportation
+Baseline transportation

-The analysis in this section focuses on land transportation because that is the most clearly identified priority to Tonga, it is the most under Tongan control, and it is growing at a much faster rate than aviation and maritime loads (as shown in Appendix A).
+The analysis in this section focuses on land transportation because that is the most clearly identified priority for Tonga, it is the most under Tongan control, and it is growing at a much faster rate than aviation and maritime loads (as shown in Appendix A).
 To properly baseline the transportation fuel use in Tonga, it is important to first document the fuel used and trends thereof.
 Then it is possible to estimate the annual miles travelled and assess what vehicles were doing the travelling.

-The baseline for Tonga’s transportation activities and fuel consumption are summarized in this section, organized by fuel usage, kilometers travelled, and other assessments.
+The baseline for Tonga’s transportation activities and fuel consumption are summarised in this section, organised by fuel usage, kilometers travelled, and other assessments.

 Land transportation fuel usage

 Fuel usage has been tracked and compiled by the MTED.
-Starting in 2012, MTED divided petroleum usage into petrol, diesel, Jet A1, and kerosene and divided end uses into service stations, aviation, commercial, government, and power stations.
-It is assumed that all diesel and petrol being used in the service stations, government, and commercial sectors is land transportation fuel, and summarized consumption in million liters is shown in Figure 18.
+Starting in 2012, MTED divided petroleum usage into petrol, diesel, Jet A1, and kerosene, and divided end uses into service stations, aviation, commercial, government and power stations.
+It is assumed that all diesel and petrol being used in the service stations, government and commercial sectors is land transportation fuel, and the summarised consumption in million litres is shown in Figure 18.